Schelbert197/portfolio/_portfolio_featured/frontier.md

 List and map these components rather than talking about scopre.
 Show the "tools" in the toolbox.
 6-7 line overview and video -->

 ### Output
-This project provides a ROS2 node exhibiting 5 examples of robot exploration by mix-and-matching the various library functions. [(skip ahead to featured algorithms)]({{ site.url }}{{ site.baseurl }}/portfolio_featured/frontier/#navigation-algorithms).
+This project provides a ROS2 node exhibiting multiple examples of robot exploration by mix-and-matching the various library functions. [(skip ahead to featured algorithms)]({{ site.url }}{{ site.baseurl }}/portfolio_featured/frontier/#navigation-algorithms).
 All of my code is written as ament_cmake ROS2 packages that can be downloaded from GitHub and built from source.
 Through the README, any user should be able to build the packages and then use the lauch files to either run a full simulation or deploy frontier exploration on a real robot.
 In my case, this was the Clearpath Jackal.

 ### Source code
 To view the code or try it out yourself, check out my [Github Repository!](https://github.com/Schelbert197/Frontier_toolbox_ROS2)